C1-SoftwareEngineeringSummit/NotesUI/NotesUI-Starter/StepByStepInstructions.md

 Previewing your views is a powerful feature as it lets you see all the possibilites your view can live in.
 You can also use the `.environment` modifer to preview your views in Dark Mode!
 You can also preview your views in other platforms like the AppleTV or Apple Watch.

+It is important to note that anything done in the `PreviewProvider` will not impact how the view is displayed to the user.
+It is used for visual testing purposes only.

 ### Looking Forward: Using `@Binding`

 In a future section, we will be creating a parent view that will show multiple `NoteRow`s.
 That parent view will be responsible for maintaining an array of notes, and passing them into the notes property we created here in the `NoteRow`.